zenbox-org/fairpool/IntegerDivisionProblem.md

   * Options
     * Use brute force search
     * Use an algorithm for solving a Diophantine equation
-* Use cudgels
-  * Ensure baseDeltaMin >= 1
-  * Ensure the full contract balance is withdrawn in the last sell()
-  * Increase the curve parameters
 * Find a pair of integers
   * Options
     * https://math.stackexchange.com/q/1991605